Aspose/releases.aspose.com/content/en/page/net/new-releases/aspose.page-for-.net-24.4.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.Page for .NET 24.4 release Windows installer.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+We are glad to announce the release of Aspose.Page for .NET 24.4 (MSI).
+This version includes .NET Core 2.0 and .NET 7 support, expanding your compatibility and integration across multiple frameworks.

+### Broader .NET Framework Support

+.NET developers can now easily integrate with .NET Core 2.0 and .NET 7 and experience greater flexibility, eliminating the need for `System.Drawing` dependency for your XPS manipulation apps running on the Windows platform.

+### Streamlined Development

+By removing the `System.Drawing` dependency, this release simplifies application development and reduces potential compatibility issues for your C# and VB.NET apps.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.Page for .NET 24.4 Release Notes](https://releases.aspose.com/page/net/release-notes/2024/aspose-page-for-net-24-4-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}